Towards understanding CG and GMRES through examples: The GMRES Method

-For GMRES the situation is even more complicated, since for the GMRES polynomial we do not have, in general, analogues of \eqref{eqn:CGmin} and \eqref{eqn:CG_Ritz_values}.
+For GMRES the situation is even more complicated, since analogues of \eqref{eqn:CGmin} and \eqref{eqn:CG_Ritz_values} are not available for the GMRES polynomial.
 There exist generalizations of the Gauss quadrature through the matrix formulation of the Vorobyev moment problem (see, e.g, \cite[Section~3.7.4]{LieStr13} and \cite{Str09}) which apply to the Arnoldi algorithm for approximating eigenvalues and to the closely related FOM method for solving linear systems; see, e.g., \cite[Section 6.4]{Saa03}.
 In this sense, and {\em only in this sense}, the GMRES polynomial at step $k$ approximates the minimal polynomial of~$A$.
-However, there is no apparent way how these very involved relationships can give meaningful general insights into the location of the $k$ harmonic Ritz values in relation to the roots of the minimal polynomial of~$A$.
+However, there is no apparent way how these very involved relationships can give meaningful insights into the location of the $k$ harmonic Ritz values in relation to the roots of the minimal polynomial of~$A$.
 And indeed, the harmonic Ritz values may remain far from the eigenvalues of $A$ throughout the iteration, although the GMRES residual norms decrease reasonably quickly.
 This important point is illustrated in Figure~\ref{fig:GMRESgrcar}.

-In numerous publications it is claimed that the main idea behind Krylov subspace methods is to approximate the minimal polynomial of~$A$.
-This interpretation of the methods may be motivated by the widespread use of Krylov subspaces for solving eigenvalue problems with~$A$, and it somewhat resonates with the original paper of Krylov published in 1931~\cite{Kry31}, which deals with computing eigenvalues.
-We have already argued above why this interpretation does hardly apply to CG and GMRES.
-When applied to any Krylov subspace method in the context of solving large linear algebraic systems, it can can lead to further misconceptions for two main reasons:
+In many publications it is claimed that the main idea behind Krylov subspace methods is to approximate the minimal polynomial of~$A$.
+The arguments given above explain why this interpretation is misleading.\footnote{The interpretation may be motivated by the widespread use of Krylov subspaces for solving eigenvalue problems with~$A$, and it somewhat resonates with the original paper of Krylov published in 1931~\cite{Kry31}, which deals with computing eigenvalues.} In the context of solving large linear algebraic systems, it can can lead to further misconceptions for two main reasons:

-\emph{Reason 1:} The number of iterations performed in practice is typically many orders of magnitude smaller than the degree of the minimal polynomial in question.